Learning to Link and Compose Mathematical Functions

 1 From Word Machine to Function

+So the principle remains the same.
 Here too, there is an input in the form of a yellow card for the independent variable.
-This is processed by one or more green function machines and the result is displayed using various blue feedback cards.
+This is processed by one or more green function machines and the result is displayed using various blue output cards.

-Try different inputs for the independent variable and observe how the output in the value card changes.
+Try different inputs on the independent variable and observe how the output in the value card changes.

 2 Composing Function Machines

-Just like with word machines, you can also compose function machines in sequence.
+Just like in the first chapter, you can also compose function machines in sequence.
 The machines then together form a new machine that changes your value in the connected order.
 Try different combinations and note them with the results for the independent variable \(x=2\) in the workbook.

-Bonus task: How many different machines can you build from the 3 function machines if you always use all machine cards?
+Bonus task: How many different machines can you build from the 3 given ones if you always use all of them?

 Different Representations of the Output

 In Math-Nodes, besides the value for an independent variable, you can also display the equation, the graph, and even the sound (Chapter 4) of a function machine.
-There is a separate feedback card for each.
-Feedback cards are always blue.
+There is a separate output card for each.
+Output cards are always blue.

 In the graph card, you see not only the graph of a function, but also a small cross.
 This is the function value for the set value of the independent variable.